YoannDupont/SEM-tutorial/readme.md

 By default, SEM will create HTML files where your annotations are highlighted in different colors.
 This format is used to have a quick glance at your data.
 It is has no other use in SEM (you cannot load HTML files as documents).

 You can choose a more appropriate output format for future works.
-To this end, you have two ways to do it:
+To this end, you have the following ways to do it:

 - in the GUI, in the upper right, you can select your output format.
 This also give you the list of output formats handled by SEM;
 - you can change it in the `tagger` command line by setting the `--force-format` option (or `-f`);